 The frontier value of the indicator will be the same for countries with per capita income levels above Yp whether their per capita income level is exactly Yp or two times Yp, or even 10 times Yp, and thus their rescaled performance indicator score will be the same.
 However, it makes little sense to evaluate two countries with the same indicator score as performing equally well if one has twice as much income as another.
-Looking again at Error!
-Reference source not found.
-3, notice that Oman and Mexico have nearly the identical percentage of children that are not stunted (86.4% for Mexico and 85.9% for Oman), yet Oman's per capita income is nearly 2.5 times higher than Mexico's (\$37,667 vs. \$16, 158 measured in 2011 PPP\$).
-Also notice that for per capita income levels higher than \$13,608 (2011 PPP\$), the value of Yp for the percentage of children not stunted, which is a bit less than Mexico's per capita income, the frontier reaches its peak value (97.7%), so resources no longer constrain countries' ability to eliminate child stunting.
+Looking again at Figure 3, notice that Oman and Mexico have nearly the identical percentage of children that are not stunted (90% for Mexico and 88.6% for Oman), yet Oman's per capita income is nearly 1.5 times higher than Mexico's (\$29,082 vs. \$19,633 measured in 2017 PPP\$).
+Also notice that for per capita income levels higher than \$13,043 (2017 PPP\$), the value of Yp for the percentage of children not stunted, which is somewhat less than Mexico's per capita income, the frontier reaches its peak value (97.7%), so resources no longer constrain countries' ability to eliminate child stunting.
 For countries like Oman with per capita income levels multiple times what is needed to reach the frontier, but who still fail to do so, we impose a penalty on their rescaled indicator score.
-In Oman's case, based on the formula discussed below, this is about 10 percentage points.
-A penalty is also imposed on Mexico's rescaled indicator score, but the penalty is much smaller since its per capita income is only slightly higher than Yp.
+In Oman's case, based on the formula discussed below, this is about 6 percentage points.
+A penalty is also imposed on Mexico's rescaled indicator score, but the penalty is much smaller, about 2, since its per capita income is only somewhat higher than Yp.